Kanaries/pygwalker/docs/JUPYTER_EXTENSION_ROADMAP.md

 #### R1.1 — Companion extension shell

-- Add a standalone prebuilt JupyterLab extension workspace with a Round 1 host range of `>=4.2 <5`; do not add JupyterLab packages to PyGWalker's runtime Python dependencies.
+- Add a standalone prebuilt JupyterLab extension workspace shared by JupyterLab `>=4.2,<5` and Notebook `>=7.2,<8`; do not add JupyterLab or Notebook packages to PyGWalker's runtime Python dependencies.
-- Register a PyGWalker sidebar item and a command that reveals it.
+- Register a PyGWalker sidebar item and command for JupyterLab, plus a Notebook 7 toolbar entry that reveals the same selector in its native left panel.
 - Resolve the active notebook and show actionable empty states for no notebook/no kernel.

-Checkpoint: the icon appears only when the companion extension is installed, and opening it does not import or invoke PyGWalker in the kernel.
+Checkpoint: the host-appropriate entry appears only when the companion extension is installed, and opening it does not import or invoke PyGWalker in the kernel.

 #### R1.2 — Narrow kernel bridge